Bed Bug Control Manchester

 Bed Bugs are flightless insects, so they can only get around by crawling or being transported passively via clothing, furniture, luggage, books and other things that can be used as harbourage.

-Bed bugs can go months without feeding this helps them survive while being transported until they find a host.
-Any household can fall victim to a bed bug infestation.
+Bed bugs can live for months without feeding and this helps them survive while being transported until they find a host, any household or accommodation can fall victim to a bed bug infestation.

-Most bed bug infestations can be found in bedrooms of domestic properties.
-They will hide in cracks, mattresses, beds, skirting boards anywhere that’s dark.
+Most bed bug infestations can be found in bedrooms of domestic properties, they will hide in cracks in the walls, mattresses, beds, skirting boards anywhere that’s dark and provides a safe place for them to hide,

-Bed bugs are nocturnal, so they will come out at night to feed on their hosts while they are sleeping.
+and then in the night they will come out to feed on their hosts while they are sleeping.

 Bed bug infestations thrive in densely populated places, so hotels and hostels are particularly susceptible.

-Bedbugs thrive in warmer climates, so they reach their peak around early autumn, after this the life cycle slows down, they stop laying eggs and juvenile development slows down.
+Bedbugs thrive in warmer climates, so they reach their peak around early autumn, after this the life cycle slows down, they stop laying eggs and juvenile development slows down but a heated premises will keep the breeding cycle going.

 Bed bugs don’t tend to carry diseases, however, the irritation caused by their feeding can be quite severe causing, lack of sleep, low energy levels, listlessness, especially in children.